-Prerequisite(s): second-year standing or permission of the unit.
+Precludes additional credit for CLCV 2901 and HIST 2901 (no longer offered).
+Prerequisite(s): second-year standing or permission of the Lectures three hours a week.

-HIST 2903 [0.5 credit] History of Ancient Greece II
+HIST 2905 [0.5 credit]

+History of Ancient Rome II

-The history of ancient Greece from the classical period to Alexander.
+The history of ancient Rome from the end of the Republic to the coming of Islam.
 (Field a).

-Also listed as CLCV 2903.
-Precludes additional credit for CLCV 2900, HIST 2900 (no longer offered).
+Also listed as CLCV 2905.

+Precludes additional credit for CLCV 2901, HIST 2901 (no longer offered).
 Prerequisite(s): second-year standing or permission of the unit.
 Lectures three hours a week.